-Canadian Thanksgiving may be a cautionary tale for Americans amid coronavirus surge
+Canadian Thanksgiving could be a cautionary tale for Americans amid coronavirus surge

 Some jurisdictions have issued warnings, with the District of Columbia advising against travel outside the D.C. region and attending or hosting large indoor events with people from outside of your household.
 California issued new rules that said Thanksgiving dinner should be held outside with no more than three households.

-Speaking to CBS, Fauci said that his own family’s Thanksgiving “is going to look very different this year,” as his parents live in three different states and he, at 79 years old, is considered higher risk.
+Speaking to CBS, Fauci said that his own family’s Thanksgiving “is going to look very different this year,” as his children live in three different states and he, at 79 years old, is considered higher risk.